pipe-cd/pipecd/docs/content/en/docs/user-guide/adding-an-application.md

 After registering the application, one more step left is adding the deployment configuration file (`.pipe.yaml`) for that application into the application configuration directory in Git repository.

-While registering application helps PipeCD know the basic information about application, the deployment configuration file is used by `piped`, and it helps `piped` know how the application should be deployed, such as doing canary/bluegreen strategy or requiring a manual approval...
+While registering application helps `control-plane` know the basic information about application, the deployment configuration file is used by `piped`, and it helps `piped` know how the application should be deployed, such as doing canary/bluegreen strategy or requiring a manual approval...
 That deployment configuration file is in `YAML` format as below:

 ``` yaml